Last updated: 2026-04-20

 The 2021 Mazda CX-5 earns an Excellent 83/100 reliability score.
 2021 is year 5 of the Second generation (KF; 2016).

-Its complaint rate (7.9 per 10k sold) sits below the SUV segment average, and most owners report a trouble-free ownership experience.
+At 7.9 per 10,000 vehicles sold, its complaint rate sits below the SUV segment average, and most owners report a trouble-free ownership experience.

 Compared to the 2022 Mazda CX-5, which scored 4 points higher.
 See also the 2020 Mazda CX-5 for an earlier comparison.